entiendoNull/expo-modules-london-2025-workshop/chapter-3.md

-# Module 3
+# Chapter 3

-In the third module, you'll extend your audio route detector to handle real-time updates.
+In the third chapter, you'll extend your audio route detector to handle real-time updates.
 You'll add native event support so your app can respond automatically when the audio route changes — for example, when you plug in headphones or connect a Bluetooth speaker.
 You'll plan the event API, implement the listener logic in both Swift and Kotlin, and wire it up to React using event subscriptions.

 ### Goals